-Ever since it opened in 2017, Design for Recovery opened in 2017 and rapidly developed a reputation as one of Los Angeles’ preeminent sober living homes.
+Ever since it opened in 2017, Design for Recovery rapidly developed a reputation as one of Los Angeles’ preeminent sober living homes.

 Our sober living facility in Playa del Rey, a neighborhood in Los Angeles’ South Bay region, offers young men a supportive, safe, and trigger-free environment where they can work to build new lives for themselves.